Property Tax Relief

 - Waived penalties for early CD withdrawal, for both regular and small business customers

 - Fee waivers on remote deposit capture for small business customers

 - For small business customers, bankers available after hours and on weekends

 - Some credit card customers may be eligible for collection forbearance programs.

 - Some mortgage customers may be eligible for hardship programs through Cenlar FSB, the bank’s service provider.
 For assistance, call them at 855-839-6253 (Mon–Fri, 8:30 a.m.–8 p.m.
 ET or Sat, 8:30 a.m.–5 p.m.
 ET).

 To receive instant account information, Citi customers are encouraged to use either the Citi website or the Citi mobile app to check balances, make payments, transfer funds, deposit checks or locate nearby ATMs.

 For more information and updates, visit Citibank’s coronavirus help page

 If you’ve been impacted by the Coronavirus, it is worth checking in with your lenders and banks to see if they’re offering any type of relief at this time.
 If you have any questions, it is highly advisable to seek the guidance of an attorney knowledgeable in this area.
 Eileen Kendall of Kendall Law can help you.
-For your free consultation contact Kendall Law or call (310) 619-4941.
+For a consultation contact Kendall Law or call (310) 619-4941.